Uchebuzz/Restuarant_chatbot/README.md

 ## Future Scope
 - Integration of voice input for enhanced accessibility.
 - Multilingual capabilities for global applicability.
 - Advanced analytics to understand customer preferences and behavior.
+- Adding Claude or deepseek to see the effectiveness of the models